 <question> Point out the irrelevant sentence.
-(I) After years of mounting difficulties which brought the country close to economic collapse, a tough recovery programme was agreed with the IMF in 2002.
-(II)

-the man and her mother.
+(I) A man has drowned after diving into a reservoir to rescue his girlfriend's daughter from the water.
+(II) The girl slipped when trying to catch a ball while playing with the man and her mother.
 (III) The girl got herself out, but the man got into difficulties.
 (IV) The fire brigade was called out and two hours later officers recovered the man's body from the water.
-(V) The report will be
+(V) The report will be submitted to the police and the coroner.